containers/podman/docs/source/markdown/podman-create.1.md

         .
 U, chown: true or false (default).
 Change recursively the owner and group of the source volume based on the UID and GID of the container.

+       Options specific to devpts:

+	      · uid: UID of the file owner (default 0).

+	      · gid: GID of the file owner (default 0).

+	      · mode: permission mask for the file (default 600).

+	      · max: maximum number of PTYs (default 1048576).

 #### **--name**=*name*

 Assign a name to the container